 Pumpkin – A digestive aid that can also help with diarrhea in dogs.
 Always good to keep a can of pumpkin in the cupboard.

-Cooked Chicken (NO BONES!) – Chicken bones are bad for all dogs, never give your dog chicken bones, but the chicken meant, when cooked, is a great source of protein and if you’re ever in a pinch, can make a great replacement meal.
+Cooked Chicken (NO BONES!) – cooked chicken bones are bad for all dogs, never give your dog cooked chicken bones, but the chicken meant, when cooked, is a great source of protein and if you’re ever in a pinch, can make a great replacement meal.

 Cheese – If your dog is NOT lactose intolerant, a little low fat cheese won’t hurt them but be sure to monitor their reaction to cheese.
 Low fat cottage cheese is best.

-Eggs (COOKED) – A scrambled egg is a great protein boost and most dogs can’t resist them.
+Eggs (cooked or raw) – A scrambled egg is a great protein boost and most dogs can’t resist them.
 If your dog isn’t feeling well or having trouble eating, this could be a great way to get some protein in them.
+Raw eggs are a great source of nutrients and your dog can even eat the shell.

 Apple Slices – A couple apple slices can actually help freshen your dogs breath.